 Applying the right quantity and type of primer, before you apply the elastomeric textured coating, is important to provide extra protection to the surface which will avoid the penetration of water deep into the surfaces.

 This step involves picking the right coating product according to the surface you are working on.

-For example, if you are elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.
+For example, if you are applying an elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.